-Management's Discussion and Analysis 1-4 Independent Auditors' Report 5-6 Government-Wide Financial Statements Statement of Net Position - Proprietary Funds 7 Statement of Activities, and Changes in Net Position - Proprietary Funds 8 Statements of Cash Flows - Proprietary Funds 9 Notes to the Financial Statements 10-25 Schedule of Required Supplementary Information- Pension Plan 26 Other Auditor's Report Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 27-28
+Management's Discussion and Analysis Independent Auditors' Report 5-6 Government-Wide Financial Statements Statement of Net Position - Proprietary Funds 7 Statement of Activities, and Changes in Net Position - Proprietary Funds 8 Statement of Cash Flows - Proprietary Funds 9 Notes to the Financial Statements 10-25 Schedule of Required Supplementary Information- Pension Plan 26

-This section of the annual financial report of the Lake Don Pedro Community Services District (District) presents the discussion and analysis of the District's financial performance during the fiscal year ended June 30, 2018.
+This section of the annual financial report of the Lake Don Pedro Community Services District (District) presents the discussion and analysis of the District's financial performance during the fiscal year ended June 30, 2020.
 The Management's Discussion and Analysis (MD&A) should be read in conjunction with the District's financial statements, including the notes and the supplementary information that immediately follow this section.